Manila Ocean Park takes pride in being the pioneering ocean theme park of the country.

 3. The Oceanarium

-Probably our most favorite attraction is the stunning oceanarium.
+Probably our favorite attraction is the stunning oceanarium.
 It was vast and complex, almost like a labyrinth of small and large aquariums that included a walk through a colossal glass tank; providing an amazing 180-degree view of a multitude of marine species.

 According to Manila Ocean Park's website, the oceanarium is home to 14,000 marine creatures from around 277 species, all indigenous to the Philippines and Southeast Asia.
-It further said that water is sourced from Manila Bay, filtered, of course, to make it suitable for the sea creatures.
+It further said that water is sourced from Manila Bay, and filtered, of course, to make it suitable for the sea creatures.

 The views were breathtaking and there were so many fishes and creatures that it was almost impossible for us to note all the names of the animals in the aquariums.
-Some fish are small while some are big that they almost looked as big as an adult human being.
+Some fish are small while some are big and they almost looked as big as an adult human being.

 4. Jellyfish (Jellies) Exhibit

-The jellies exhibit is also our favorite station.
+The Jellies Exhibit is also our favorite station.
 Different jellyfish species are encased in cylindrical glass tanks.

 The room is darkened and each tank is illuminated by colored lights, making the creatures appear like pulsating globes of light.
 It was a truly stunning sight; the beauty of the jellyfish highlighted by the colorful lights seemed out of this world.
 We were also awed because it was our first time to see so many jellyfishes.